Ryangraves93/Multiplayer-Unity-Game/README.md

 ## AWS Lambda

-The project connect to AWS Lambda to manipulate some player data and return the data to the request.
+The project connects to AWS Lambda to manipulate some player data and return the data to the request.
 The connection is established through a [web socket library](https://github.com/endel/NativeWebSocket) which allows for a consistent connection.
 The application sends a request to AWS through the API gateway route and triggers the function to increment the player score.

 ## Photon Multiplayer Framework